Licensed & Certified

 What triggers the need for an umpire? +

-An umpire is needed when the appraisal clause in an insurance policy is formally invoked and the two appointed appraisers (one for each side) cannot reach agreement on the amount of the loss.
-The umpire steps in as the neutral tiebreaker.
+An umpire is needed when the appraisal clause is formally invoked and the two appointed appraisers cannot reach agreement on the amount of the loss.

 Who pays the umpire? +

-Typically, each party pays for their own appraiser, and the cost of the umpire is split equally between the policyholder and the insurance company.
-This is generally specified in the policy's appraisal clause.
+Typically each party pays for their own appraiser, and the cost of the umpire is split equally between the policyholder and the insurance company.

 Is the umpire's decision truly final? +

 Yes.
-Under Florida law, when the umpire and at least one of the two appraisers agree on a value, that figure becomes the binding amount of loss.
-The insurance company must honor it.
+Under Florida law, when the umpire and at least one appraiser agree on a value, that figure becomes the binding amount of loss.

-Once we are engaged, we work to schedule the inspection and issue our award as quickly as possible β€” often within a few weeks.
-Complexity and property type can affect timing, but we always aim for efficiency.
+Once engaged, we work to schedule the inspection and issue our award as quickly as possible β€” often within a few weeks.

 Can Kingwell serve as umpire if they were my PA? +

-What types of losses do you handle as umpire? +
+What types of losses do you handle? +

-We handle all types of property losses β€” hurricane damage, wind, water/flood, fire, smoke, mold, and more β€” for both residential and commercial properties throughout South Florida and statewide.
+All property losses β€” hurricane, wind, water/flood, fire, smoke, mold β€” for both residential and commercial properties throughout Florida.

 Need an Umpire?